FreeSoccerHDX/AdvancedWorldCreatorAPI/Methods/CustomBiome.md

     ``` addWorldGenFeature(WorldGenStage.Features, WorldGenFeature) ```\
     The first Argument can be Features.AIR or Features.LIQUID
     The second Argument can be CAVE, CANYON, OCEAN_CAVE, UNDERWATER_CANYON, UNDERWATER_CAVE or NETHER_CAVE
-    Note: Adding the same WorldGenFeature multiple times increases it spawn-chance
+    **Note: Adding the same WorldGenFeature multiple times increases it spawn-chance**

-  -
+  - Adding Structures to the Biome-Generation that spawn mostly random in the Biome
+    ``` cb.addWorldGenDecorationFeature(Decoration, BiomeDecoratorGroups) ```\
+    The first Argument can be Decoration.SURFACE_STRUCTURES, Decoration.UNDERGROUND_ORES...
+    It is used to determine where the Structure will spawn.
+    The second Argument can be BiomeDecoratorGroups.ORE_DIAMOND ...
+    There is almost every Structure listed that is used in Vanilla Generation **Note: Many Structures have requirements to work.
+For example: ** **- Ores(from Overworld) will need Stone to replace **- Ores(from Nether) will need Netherrack to replace **- Trees will only spawn on dirt, grass ...